kaniaprzemyslaw/Data-exploration-and-visualization/README.md

 The aim of the course was to master data exploration, data searching and its visualization using different kinds of plots.
-Usual ones for a poster in project 1 and some interactive for web app using shiny.
+Usual ones for a poster in project 1 and some interactive for web app using shiny on project 2.